Know What You're Getting

 Need New Winter Apparel?
 Learn These Specs to Know What You’re Getting

-It’s the time of year when winter’s slow roll seems to last for weeks: leaves reluctantly cling to branches, the temperatures jump into the sixties for a weekend.
-Then, all at once, it hits.
+It’s the time of year when winter tightens its frosty grip.
+All at once, it hits.
 The snow falls.
 The wind bites.
 That errand just a short walk away suddenly looks very unappealing.

 It’s important to be ready, and that means gear.
 There’s enough innovation happening right now to get you set for any cold-weather activity, but sifting through technical jargon and comparing features can be a bitter process.
 We’ve identified some of the key terms and measurements that you should pay attention to when making a purchase.

 Down vs. Synthetic